developer-at-speer/stemsDAOMusicApp/README.md

   ```sh
    npm start
    ```
 4. After expo metro is running, press `i` on keyboard to run on simulator, or scan the QR code on your device.
+You need to have Expo Go installed to be able to run this on your device.

 ### Local Development

 In order to use the Google login locally, you need to whitelist your IP address in the [Web3Auth dashboard](https://dashboard.web3auth.io/).
 You can add your IP in `Plug and play` -> `stemsDaoAssessment` -> `Whitelisted URLs`.
-If you are using a different project, you will need to updated the `clientId` in order to use web3auth login.
+If you are using a different project, you will need to update the `clientId` in order to use web3auth login.

 You will be able to get your app IP address by trying the Google login on the app.
 The IP address will be displayed in the error message starting with `exp://` and ends with a port number.